greipadmin/greip/README.md

 # greip
-greip - additional SWT controls
+Main repository for the greip project - additional SWT widgets.
+The goal of this project is to propose new widgets for the SWT API.

 ## The widgets